-PREREQUISITE: ART 113 or permission of Instructor or Department Head This course introduces art materials and principles of design that acquaint the beginner with the fundamentals of three-dimensional art.
+PREREQUISITE: ART 113 or ART 121 or permission of instructor or Departmeent Head

+This course introduces art materials and principles of design that acquaint the beginner with the fundamentals of three-dimensional art.
 Emphasis is placed on the use of art fundamentals and the creative exploration of materials in constructing three-dimensional art works.
 Upon completion, students should demonstrate basic technical skills and a personal awareness of the creative potential inherent in three-dimensional art forms.
 AHUM.
 (F or Sp)